Luk-z/php-api-token-auth/readme.md

-        "currentTokenDeleted" => int, // result of deleting current change password token (should be always 1) "accessTokenDeleted" => int, // number of access token deleted "refreshTokenDeleted" => int, // number of refresh token deleted ]
+        "currentTokenDeleted" => int, // result of deleting current change password token (should be always 1) "accessTokenDeleted" => int, // number of access token deleted "refreshTokenDeleted" => int, // number of refresh token deleted "email" => int, // email of the current user "userId" => int, // id of the current user
+    ]
 ]
 ```